 When the actor has left their energy out of their preparation, it doesn’t exist in the room and truthfully, neither does the actor.
 They’ll simply be the next person on the list, coming in and taking a rigid, disembodied stance that ensures the reading will be delivered exclusively from the neck up without any of the unique, dynamic energy from your body.

-The next time you’re preparing an audition, tap into the most defining trait you possess!
+The next time you’re preparing for an audition, tap into the most defining trait you possess!

 Looking for an acting agent?
 Here’s how you can find one on Backstage!